Lily3214/ecommerce-react/README.md

 # Feature
 <li>
-SignUp and Login using OpenDB API
+SignUp and Login using Firebase
   </li>
   <li>
 Add and remove products from the shopping cart